Spin-orbit coupling and magnetism in $\rm Sr_2CrO_4$: Staggered Orbital Order ( )

-In the axial ordering case, low-energy part of the spectral function calculated for several $\epsilon_{xy}$ values shows (Fig. \ref{fig5}) magnon modes (below 20 meV) and two orbiton modes.
-As expected, energy of the lower orbiton mode (not involving $xy$ orbital) remains constant, while that of the upper orbiton mode (involving $xy$ hole) decreases from 160 meV to 90 meV with decreasing crystal field splitting.
-Energy crossing of the two orbiton modes occurs at $\epsilon_{xy}\sim -0.3$.
-Although simple, this behavior of the two orbiton mode energies with crystal field is very significant in the context of the high-pressure study, as discussed in the next section.
+In the axial ordering case (negative $\epsilon_{xy}$, staggered orbital order), low-energy part of the spectral function calculated for several $\epsilon_{xy}$ values shows (Fig. \ref{fig6}) magnon modes (below 20 meV) and two orbiton modes.
+As expected, energy of the lower orbiton mode (not involving $xy$ orbital) remains constant, while that of the upper orbiton mode (involving $xy$ hole) decreases from 160 meV to 40 meV with decreasing $|\epsilon_{xy}|$.
 Slightly higher $J_{\rm H}$ value was taken here in order to separate the lower orbiton and magnon modes for clarity, which are otherwise nearly overlapping in energy for $J_{\rm H}=U/6$.

-In addition, there are three spin-orbiton modes ($\sim$ 400, 500, 625 meV for $\epsilon_{xy}=-0.5$) and high-energy magnon mode ($\sim$ 650 meV).
-The small magnon gap (8 meV) reflects the SOC induced easy ($z$) axis anisotropy and finite energy cost for transverse ($x,y$) spin fluctuations.
-The high-energy magnon mode reflects the cost of out-of-phase spin fluctuations of different orbitals due to Hund's coupling.
-The low magnon mode energy is due to frustration and competing (FM) order preferred by $yz,xz$ moments.
-Consequently, magnon energy increases with decreasing $J_{\rm H}$, for which the orbiton mode energy decreases due to enhanced interaction term $U''-J_{\rm H}/2$, which lowers the orbiton mode energy in the usual resonant scattering mechanism.
+In addition, there are three spin-orbiton modes ($\sim$ 400, 500, 625 meV for $\epsilon_{xy}=-0.5$) and high-energy magnon mode ($\sim$ 650 meV) which reflects the cost of out-of-phase spin fluctuations of different orbitals due to Hund's coupling.
+The small magnon gap (8 meV) reflects the SOC induced easy ($z$) axis anisotropy and finite energy cost for transverse spin fluctuations.
+The low magnon energy is due to frustration and competing (FM) order preferred by $yz,xz$ moments.
+Consequently, magnon energy increases with decreasing $J_{\rm H}$, and the orbiton mode energy decreases due to enhanced interaction term $U''-J_{\rm H}/2$, which lowers the orbiton mode energy in the usual resonant scattering mechanism.